rancher/rke2/developer-docs/upgrading_kubernetes.md

 ## RKE2 Release RC

 Next, we need to create a release candidate (RC).
+The Drone (CI) process that builds the release itself can be monitored [here](https://drone-publish.rancher.io/rancher/rke2/).

 * Click "Releases"
 * Click "Draft new release"